bluesky/event-model/docs/source/documents.rst

     - plan_name --- e.g., ``'scan'`` or ``'count'``
     - uid --- unique ID that identifies this run
     - scan_id --- human-friendly integer scan ID (not necessarily unique)
-    - any other :doc:`metadata captured at execution time <metadata>` from the plan or the user
+    - any other :doc:"metadata captured at execution time <metadata>" from the plan or the user

 - **Event documents**, containing the actual measurements.
 These are your data.